vivekanand1101/pagure-importer/README.md

    This will clone the pagure foobar repository into the default set /tmp directory as /tmp/foobar.git

-2) The github command can be used to import issues from a github project to pagure
+2) The gencsv option with github command can be used to generate csv containing username and email ids.

+    $ pgimport github  --gencsv

+    This command will generate a csv file ```assembled_users.csv``` for you where all the contributors and issue commentors' username is given.
+A few of the email ids that pgimport could find from github is also mentioned.
+This csv has to be filled with the email ids of the user because pagure needs an email id for each user.

+3) Once the csv is filled:
+    $ pgimport github --import

+    or,
     $ pgimport github

-   This will ask few questions, just answer them and issues will be imported to /tmp/foobar.git repository.
+    Both will have same effect, this command will assume that you have the csv ready for use and will begin importing issues from github to your local git repository.

 3) The push command can be used to push a clone pagure ticket repo back to pagure.